PrashantDandriyal/GSoC2020_YOLOModelsOnTheBB_AI/README.md

 * The model used is YOLO v2-tiny (COCO dataset).
 It consists of 9 Convolutional layers and 6 MaxPooling layers.
 The model is converted to TensorFlow frozen graph (`.pb` file) using the method explained in another [repository]().

+* The souce codes are added to the repository for understanding the 2 approaches using the programming model.

 * TIDL [recommends](http://downloads.ti.com/mctools/esd/docs/tidl-api/using_api.html#frame-split-across-eos)
 > Certain network layers such as Softmax and **Pooling run faster on the C66x** vs. EVE.
 Running these layers on C66x can lower the per-frame latency.